Sustainability Site

 • Bandai Namco Business Arc (Certification Level 2)

-Initiatives supporting ambitious human resources
+Diverse initiatives supporting ambitious human resources

-Principal companies in the Bandai Namco Group have introduced performance-linked remuneration frameworks that correlate a company’s operating profit with employee profit sharing.
+Principal companies in the Bandai Namco Group have introduced performance-linked remuneration frameworks that correlate a company’s operating profit with employee bonuses.
 In this way, we are encouraging employees to take on challenges.
 In addition, we have established systems for the proposal of ideas regarding IP, products, and services for Units and companies and other systems.
 In these ways, we have established frameworks that transcend boundaries between companies and departments and enable employees to make their own proposals.
 Furthermore, by introducing systems that give recognition to teams and employees for taking on challenges, we are working to establish foundations and a corporate culture that make it easier to address challenges with a positive attitude.

 Support employees’ career planning and development